Battle for Caen: Operation Charnwood (8–11 July)

-The 12th SS Panzer Division withdrew during the night and early on 9 July, British and Canadian patrols entered the city and Canadians occupied Carpiquet airfield.
-By noon, the Allied infantry had reached the north bank of the Orne.
+The 12th SS Panzer Division withdrew during the night; early on 9 July, British and Canadian patrols entered the city and Canadians occupied Carpiquet airfield.
+The 3rd Infantry Division made swift progress and by noon had reached the north bank of the Orne, inflicting severe casualties on the 16th Luftwaffe Field Division.
+Soon afterwards they meet the 3rd Canadian Infantry Division in the town centre.
 Some bridges were left intact but were blocked by rubble and covered by German troops on the south bank poised for a counter-attack.
 Following the battle "In the houses that were still standing there slowly came life, as the French civilians realized that we had taken the city.
 They came running out of their houses with glasses and bottles of wine."

 Operation Jupiter, a VIII Corps attack by the 43rd (Wessex) Infantry Division and the 4th Armoured Brigade began on 10 July, to follow up a possible German retreat after Charnwood.
-The Germans had five infantry battalions, two Tiger detachments, two Sturmgeschütz companies and Nebelwerfer mostly from the 10th SS-Panzer Division, with elements of the 9th SS Panzer Division and the 12th SS-Panzer Division Hitlerjugend in reserve.
+The Germans had five infantry battalions, two Tiger detachments, two Sturmgeschütz companies and Nebelwerfer, most from the 10th SS-Panzer Division, with elements of the 9th SS Panzer Division and the 12th SS-Panzer Division Hitlerjugend in reserve.
 The attack was intended to capture the villages of Baron-sur-Odon, Fontaine-Étoupefour, Château de Fontaine and recapture the top of Hill 112 by 9:00 a.m.
 After the first phase, positions on Hill 112 were to cover an advance on Éterville, Maltot and the ground up to the River Orne.
 A bombardment of mortars and over 100 field guns was to precede the attack.
 The attack began after a naval bombardment, air attack and artillery fire but the Tiger tanks of the schwere SS-Panzer Abteilung 102 (Heavy SS Tank Detachment 102) out-ranged British Churchill and Sherman tanks.
 Neither side could hold Hill 112, the top of which was left in no-man's-land.
 Several villages nearby were taken and the 9th SS Panzer Division was sent from reserve to contain the attack, which achieved the Allied operational objective.